 - Has a good leaderboard system.

 - Variety of training exercises.

-- Include many customization options to change the exercises to simulate a game scenario.
+- Includes many customization options to change the exercises to simulate a game scenario.

-- Provide statistical information, things such as accuracy.
+- Provides statistical information, things such as accuracy

 Setting Up Kovaak’s